Shanghai Financial Advisers for Expats – The good and the bad !

 This is list is just the beginning –and it may be more appropriate in China than it would be back home.
 You should be skeptical, but not cynical.
 The best way to protect yourself against financial planning trouble is to be proactive about educating yourself and checking out your prospective advisers thoroughly.

-15 thoughts on “Shanghai Financial Advisers for Expats – The good and the bad !”
+15 responses to “Shanghai Financial Advisers for Expats – The good and the bad !”

 Simply put, anyone that has children or debts or shared responsibilities or virtually any type of financial commitment should have life assurance.
 How much they should have is another matter, but for now, let us settle on the requirement to have something in place.